smiranda/MetaPi/README.md

 # MetaPi
 Compile-Time Pi via Template Meta-Programming.
 This library offers a C++11 template meta-programming implementation of the Bailey–Borwein–Plouffe formula, used to extract hexadecimal fractional digits of pi.
+See sample.cpp for usage examples.

 The repository includes MSVS solution files, although it should be trival to compile this library in any other C++11 compliant compiler.
 To enable compile-time constexpr evaluation, you must compile with optimizations enabled (e.g., -O2).